-141. DEFENDANTS intentionally interfered with an economic relationship between FAI and FAI's customers and prospective customers that probably would have resulted in an economic benefit to FAI.

-142. FAI and FAI's California customers and prospective customers were in an economic relationship that probably would have resulted in an economic benefit to FAI.

-143. DEFENDANTS knew of the relationships that FAI had with its customers and prospective customers, including California dealers and consumers.

-144. DEFENDANTS knew of the high volume of interest in the FAI Title 1 within California, and the high volume of preorders by FAI's California customers, and the amount of monies at issue.

-145. DEFENDANTS knew that refusing to correct and/or delaying the corrections and updates to the DES necessary to facilitate the lawful transfer of the FAI Title 1, and other undefined "subtype" firearms, would prevent and/or delay the sale of said firearms.

-146. By refusing to correct the defects in the DES and/or implementing alternative means to facilitate the lawful transfer of the lawful firearms, including the FAI Title 1, DEFENDANTS intended to disrupt the relationships or knew that disruption of the relationships between FAI and its customers and/or prospective customers was certain or substantially certain to occur.
-DEFENDANTS intentionally interfered with such opportunities in violation of its duties to design, develop, maintain and administer a system for accepting and transmitting the necessary information for the lawful transfer of lawful firearms, including those duties found within Penal Code sections 28155, 28205, 28215, and 28220.
+- 140. Paragraphs 1-139 are realleged and incorporated by reference. - 141.
+DEFENDANTS intentionally interfered with an economic relationship between FAI and FAI's customers and prospective customers that probably would have resulted in an economic benefit to FAI. - 142.
+FAI and FAI's California customers and prospective customers were in an economic relationship that probably would have resulted in an economic benefit to FAI. - 143.
+DEFENDANTS knew of the relationships that FAI had with its customers and prospective customers, including California dealers and consumers. - 144.
+DEFENDANTS knew of the high volume of interest in the FAI Title I within California, and the high volume of preorders by FAI's California customers, and the amount of monies at issue. - 145.
+DEFENDANTS knew that refusing to correct and/or delaying the corrections and updates to the DES necessary to facilitate the lawful transfer of the FAI Title I, and other undefined "subtype" firearms, would prevent and/or delay the sale of said firearms. - 146.
+By refusing to correct the defects in the DES and/or implementing alternative means to facilitate the lawful transfer of the lawful firearms, including the FAI Title 1, DEFENDANTS intended to disrupt the relationships or knew that disruption of the relationships between FAI and its customers and/or prospective customers was certain or substantially certain to occur.
+DEFENDANTS intentionally interfered with such opportunities in violation of its duties to design, develop, maintain and administer a customers and prospective customers.

-147. The economic relationships between FAI and its customers and prospective customers were disrupted.

-148. FAI was harmed, inter alia, in that they lost tens-of-thousands of reserved sales for the FAI Title 1 in an amount approximating \$33,000,000.00, lost profits in an amount to be proven at trial, but approximating \$5,000,000.00, and incurred reputational due to the inability to fulfill customer orders due to DEFENDANTS' actions.

-149. DEFENDANTS' conduct was not only a substantial factor in causing FAI's harm, but it was also the sole cause of such harm.

-150. DEFENDANTS committed these tortious acts with deliberate and actual malice, ill-will and oppression in conscious disregard of FAI's legal rights.

-151. FAI seek damages in an amount to be determined at trial, including the amounts that FAI would have received under the contract, extra costs that FAI has incurred because of the breach or interference with the contracts, lost profits that FAI would have made if the contracts had been performed and punitive damages.

-FIFTH CAUSE OF ACTON: NEGLIGENT INTERFERENCE WITH A PROPSECTIVE ECONOMIC ADVANTAGE (AGAINST ALL DEFENDANTS)

-153. FAI claims that DEFENDANTS acted with negligence and/or gross negligence, recklessness, malice and/or deceit and interfered with a relationship between FAI and FAI's California customers and prospective customers, including licensed California retailers and consumers, that probably would have resulted in an economic benefit to FAI.

-9 154.
-FAI and customers and prospective customers, including licensed California retailers and 10 consumers, were in an economic relationship that probably would have resulted in a future economic 11 benefit to FAI.

-12 155.
-DEFENDANTS knew or should have known of the relationships between FAI and its customers 13 and prospective customers.

-14 156.
-DEFENDANTS knew or should have known that these relationships would be disrupted if they15 failed to act with reasonable care.
+156. DEFENDANTS knew or should have known that these relationships would be disrupted if they failed to act with reasonable care.